Chakraborty-p/DOpresentation/slides.md

 * sexual harassment
 ---

-## Question
+## Questions

 * What do you think about hierarchy and flat structures?
-* What experience you had with one of these organizational structures.
+* What experience you had with one of these organizational structures?

 ---